Academic Portfolio

 About

 I am a PhD student in the Philosophy Department at McGill University.
-My academic interests encompass the philosophy of artificial intelligence, the ethics of technology, and epistemology (the theory of knowledge).
+My academic interests encompass the philosophy of artificial intelligence with a focus on epistemology (the theory of knowledge), social epistemology, and ethics of technology.

-I am currently part of the Stephen A. Jarislowsky Chair in Human Nature and Technology team chaired by Dr. Jocelyn Maclure and the Canada Research Chair in Data Ethics team chaired by Dr. Eran Tal.
+I am currently part of the Stephen A. Jarislowsky Chair in Human Nature and Technology team, the Centre de Recherche en Éthique, and was previously part of the Canada Research Chair in Data Ethics team.

-Before coming to McGill, I completed my B.Hum. degree at Carleton University, graduating with the Chancellor's Medal (the top university medal awarded to an undergraduate student by Carleton University).
-I was also named a Peter J. Ricketts Outstanding Provost Scholar, a distinction awarded to only one undergraduate student per year based on research achievements, leadership, and community engagement.
+Before coming to McGill, I completed my B.Hum. degree at Carleton University, graduating with the Chancellor's Medal (the top university medal awarded to an undergraduate student by Carleton University), and was named the Peter J. Ricketts Outstanding Provost Scholar in 2023.

 Maryna Nekrasova is a PhD student and Tomlinson Scholar in the Philosophy department at McGill University.
 Her academic interests encompass the philosophy of artificial intelligence, ethics of technology, and epistemology.
 Maryna's primary research investigates how cultural factors shape individuals' perceptions and interactions with artificial intelligence systems.
 By exploring these beliefs and perceptions, her work aims to clarify the reasons behind our fears, misconceptions, and ethical judgments regarding AI.